DawidSzpener/CV/README.md

 ## Projects

-For all these projects we used TDD technique and Agile workflow.
+For all these projects we used TDD process and Agile workflow.

 #### The CSS